 Owning a home isn’t suitable for everyone.
 Whereas renting can be spending money in vain without actually owning anything.
 So, which option is right for you?
 Evaluate here.

-Whether you are moving to a new city or planning to change your existing home, making the property decision is perhaps the most difficult one.
+Whether you are moving to a new city or planning to change your existing home, making the decision to buy or rent a house in India is perhaps the most difficult one.

 About 50% of millennials find buying a house or an apartment convenient, while the rest vote for rentals.

 A constant clash of opinion makes the homeownership decision more challenging.

 While rental homes seem convenient initially, it comes with additional cost in the form of deposit money and damage deduction many landlords make while you are vacating the place.

 Similarly, if you buy the property and realize you won’t be staying there for too long, all your investment will go down the drain.

 Yet, owning a home is almost everyone’s dream and life goal.
 Homeownership is a status symbol and a significant financial investment toward one’s future.

 There are so many scenarios to consider before making this decision.
 This is why making the property decision is no walk in the park.

 In this article, we have curated a guide to help you decide which is a smarter option: Buying a house or renting one.